tc39/notes/meetings/2017-03/mar-23.md

 MPT: That's a debate that's going on in the proposal right now.

-MJ: On that, Noda and Joda both said yes, and then Steven corrected it in Java 8 and said no. We want something that works well for ECMA-402 and ECMAScript.
+MAJ: On that, Noda and Joda both said yes, and then Steven corrected it in Java 8 and said no. We want something that works well for ECMA-402 and ECMAScript.

 MPT: So Steven's argument is when you make non-Gregorian ....?